florencemezino/i-am-florence/README.md

 ...Each page features a responsive header with navigation bar and a conventional placing of logo (top left).
 There is a highlighted `Download` icon in the top right for them to download a CV.
-The first and last page has a footer with copyright information and social media links.
+There is a footer with copyright information and social media links.

 #### About me